deenakamal/prodev-poll-system/README.md

 | `/api/polls/vote/`                  | POST        | Cast a vote (one vote per user per poll)       |
 | `/api/polls/my-votes/`              | GET         | List polls the user has voted in               |
 | `/api/polls/results/<poll_id>/`     | GET         | View poll results with vote counts & %        |

+## ⚡ Caching

+- Poll results are cached using Redis for 60 seconds to improve performance.
+- Cache is automatically invalidated when a new vote is cast.

 ## Contributing